-Copy Services: Two copiers are available at the Santa Paula site.
-The copy code for your department is the same as for the main campus.
-If you do not know your department code, the Santa Paula site staff will provide you with the information.
-If you do not want to make your own copies, you can use the Canon Business Solutions Center on the main campus.
-They can be reached by phone at 654-6376 or e-mailed at vccanon@vcccd.edu.
+Copy Services: A faculty workroom is available and is equipped with a copier, a Scantron machine, and general office equipment.
+For copies over 50 pages, faculty may use the Ricoh Copy Center on the main campus.
+The copy center can be reached by phone at 805-289-6376 or e-mailed at vccopycenter@vcccd.edu.
 The staff at the Santa Paula site can assist you in arranging for the submission and delivery of your copying orders.
 Please give us one week's notice.